-Alloro means Laurel in Italian, and it aptly describes the winery’s location, which extends along the southern face on Laurel Ridge.
+Alloro means Laurel in Italian, and it aptly describes the winery’s location, which extends along the southern face of Laurel Ridge.
 It also defines the soil type that is prevalent in the Alloro wines.

 Alloro Vineyard Winery

-The property consists of 110 acres of which 33 are planted with vines, mostly Pinot Noir.
+The property consists of 110 acres, of which 33 are planted with vines, mostly Pinot Noir.
 Besides Pinot, David grows Chardonnay, Riesling, and Muscat.

-Alloro is Live certified, and their sustainability is mostly science based.
-The vineyards are also certified Salmon Safe, and IOBC certified Sustainable.
-The vines are dry farmed and with the other crops grown and animals raised the property becomes a whole farm setting and ecosystem.
+Alloro is Live certified, and their sustainability is mostly science-based.
+The vineyards are also certified Salmon Safe and IOBC Certified Sustainable.
+The vines are dry farmed and with the other crops grown and animals raised, the property becomes a whole farm setting and ecosystem.

-The design of the winery incorporates the best of technology including solar energy yet also utilizes the traditional aspects of winemaking through gravity flow as the wine moves from the crush pad into the caves that house the barrels.
+The design of the winery incorporates the best of technology, including solar energy, yet also utilizes the traditional aspects of winemaking through gravity flow as the wine moves from the crush pad into the caves that house the barrels.

-Winemaker, Tom Fitzpatrick graduated from UC Davis and trained in Burgundy.
+Winemaker Tom Fitzpatrick graduated from UC Davis and trained in Burgundy.
 His style of creating wine promotes the philosophy of terroir-driven wines that express their location.

 Allore Vineyard Visit

-While sipping wine, the wineries social ambassador Magpie, a black Labrador greets you.
+While sipping wine, the wineries social ambassador Magpie, a black Labrador, greets you.
 Magpie exudes a profound presence at the winery.
 Even after whelping a litter of puppies, Magpie could easily be dragged away from her pups to perform her winery duties of greeting and making you feel at home.

-Alloro Riesling 2017: This Riesling is crisp and refreshing bringing forth a wonderful minerality that enhances the florals, pear, and citrus flavors found in the wine.
+Alloro Riesling 2017: This Riesling is crisp and refreshing, bringing forth a wonderful minerality that enhances the florals, pear, and citrus flavors found in the wine.

 Alloro Pinot Noir: My visit included a sampling of both the 2014 and the 2015 Pinot Noir.
-Both were soft and elegant, but the 2015 revealed a bit more spice on the finish.
+Both were soft and elegant, but 2015 revealed a bit more spice on the finish.
 These wines represent a blending of all the Alloro blocks on the estate.
 This Pinot Noir, therefore, speaks to the entire property as a whole.

 Alloro Riservata Pinot Noir 2015: This wine ages in 25 -30% new French Oak.
 The Pinot Noir also signifies a blending of various blocks on the Alloro estate.
 The wine comes across with a bolder expression of the dark fruits.